Violin Sonata No. 10 (Ries)

-Ferdinand Ries's Violin Sonata in F minor, Op.
+Ferdinand Ries's Violin Sonata No. 10 in F minor, Op.
 19, was published in 1810 by Simrock with a dedication to two friends, Franz Christian Kirchhoffer and composer Ludwig Wilhelm Maurer.
 As with all of the composers published violin sonatas the work is, like many of the composers flute sonatas, for piano with the second instrument, in this case the violin providing accompaniment.

 Structure

 The sonata is in three movements: